-“Visiting campuses in person is one of the most important steps in the college search process,” said Dr. Robert Lambeth, president of the CICV.
-“I encourage parents to explore which college will be the best fit for their son or daughter, and I want to reassure them that a quality education at a Virginia private college is affordable and within reach.”
+“I encourage parents to explore which college will be the best fit for their son or daughter,” said Dr. Robert Lambeth, president of the CICV, “and I want to reassure them that a quality education at a Virginia private college is affordable and within reach.”

 “The difference between public and private college tuition is far less than many families assume, thanks to significant merit and need-based grants and the Virginia Tuition Assistance Grant,” said Lambeth.
 “Affordable, personal and quality -- these are the words I hope families will associate with a private college education.
 Our students are successful, because their education is customized to meet their goals both in and out of the classroom.”

 Prospective students who visit Bluefield College and at least two other CICV colleges during Virginia Private College Week will receive application fee waivers from each of the three institutions, exempting them from the usual application fees charged by the colleges.